About

 I like problems that are hard for practical reasons.
 Hard because the data is messy, the users are real, the systems are old, the workflow matters, and the answer has to survive deployment.

-From there, the scope widened.
-Machine learning operations, deployment pipelines, speech systems, NLP, computer vision, synthetic data, generative AI, retrieval, and HPC all became part of the toolkit.
+Over time the toolkit widened: machine learning operations, deployment pipelines, speech systems, NLP, computer vision, synthetic data, generative AI, retrieval, and HPC.
 The common thread was never “do a little bit of everything.”
-The common thread was learning what it takes to move from model work to system work.
+It was learning what it takes to move from model work to system work.

 That is what shaped my instincts.
 I care about workflow fit, maintainability, and whether the output can survive contact with real users.
 I ask hard questions early, because that is cheaper than pretending the constraints do not exist.
 I like carrying the work end to end, because ownership gets blurry fast when everyone only wants the interesting slice.